wkeeling/resume/README.rst

 | Cellmark is a provider of DNA testing forensic and paternity services.
 Its customers include UK police forces, the Home Office and other government agencies.
 |

-- Designed and developed a Spring/Hibernate web application for drug testing of hair samples for the toxicology department.
-Used OO principles to design a cohesive and loosely coupled object model through close collaboration with end users.
+- Ground-up design of a Spring/Hibernate web application for drug testing of hair samples.
+Established a central object model through close collaboration with end users.
 This model, together with an iterative, test driven approach to development, enabled both the team and the application to adapt to changing requirements.

+- Provided development expertise to enable the timely delivery of a late running web-based Spring/Hibernate DNA paternity project.
+Reduced regression and a high defect detection rate by introducing a rich suite of business-driven Selenium acceptance tests into the build.

-- Troubleshooting technical problems in production and improving the robustness of applications - enhancing the team's overall standing within the wider business.
+- Identified and resolved longstanding production problems - enhancing the team's standing within the wider business.

 | **Senior Software Engineer (Contract) – Wiley Publishing**
 | **December 2009 – April 2010**